Are Jehovah’s Witnesses a cult?

 c.
 Manipulation of memory, possible false memories

-Discussing an unethical use of confession is difficult as there are no written rules about how to use confession in such a way, however, stories from ex-Jehovah’s Witnesses abound regarding elders who ask grossly obscene questions of the women when discussing sexual matters, those who mercilessly grill confessors in a harsh and draconian style, and those who have been accused of child rape being allowed to question their accusers without interruption or any type of guidance.
+Discussing an unethical use of confession within the religion of Jehovah’s Witnesses is difficult, as there are no written rules about how to use confession in such a way; however, stories from ex-Jehovah’s Witnesses abound regarding elders who ask grossly obscene questions of the women when discussing sexual matters, those who mercilessly grill confessors in a harsh and draconian style, and those who have been accused of child rape being allowed to question their accusers without interruption or any type of guidance.
 One such inquisition asked a child rape victim how far apart her legs were spread during her attack and another asked pedophile victims if they enjoyed it at all (see this post and this post).

-Training videos for elders showed a demonstration where a group of elders withheld forgiveness or absolution from a man who had confessed fornication because they didn’t feel he had the right heart condition, or was concerned enough about the reproach he brought on Jehovah’s name (see this post).
+Training videos for elders released in 2015 showed a demonstration where a group of elders withheld forgiveness or absolution from a man who had confessed fornication because they didn’t feel he had the right heart condition, or was concerned enough about the reproach he brought on Jehovah’s name:

 1. Require members to internalize the group’s doctrine as truth